awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

    columns named **customer_id**, **description** and **created_at** and you want to search for items using the **customer_id**, you should choose only the **customer_id** column from this list.
-6. Finally, input the ARN of the role which Fargate will assume to perform write operations on your data.
+6. Input the ARN of the role which Fargate will assume to perform write operations on your data.
 This role should already exist if you have followed the [Provisioning Data Access IAM Roles](#provisioning-data-access-iam-roles) steps.
 Once you have input the role ARN, choose **Create Data Mapper**.
+7. By default, the solution does **not** delete previous of versions after writing a new version.
+If you wish for the solution to delete all versions except the newly written object version, select _Delete previous object versions after update_.
-7. A message will be displayed advising you to update the S3 Bucket Policy for the S3 Bucket referenced by the newly created data mapper.
+8. A message will be displayed advising you to update the S3 Bucket Policy for the S3 Bucket referenced by the newly created data mapper.
 See [Granting Access to Data](#granting-access-to-data) for more information on how to do this.
 Choose **Return to Data Mappers**.